Continuo de adquisición de la lectoescritura

 How is it implemented?

 In a convenient, easy-to-read format, these interdependent continua show the grade levels at which students typically demonstrate specific abilities related to the use of oral and written language.
-They can be useful in numerous aspects of classroom instruction instruction, including:
+They can be useful in numerous aspects of classroom instruction, including:

 - Planning instruction for individuals, small groups, or a whole class